If you see this icon that means the link goes to a site archived by the Wayback Machine.

 Old Sites that I Like

 RPG Classics Shrines: If I'm playing an old RPG or Adventure game, the first thing I check is if it has a shrine on RPG Classics.
 They're a lot more personable than GameFAQs, and they were HTML formatted a full decade before GameFAQs did it.
-Also, no ads!
+Also,

 The PokeGods Project: Back before we were able to easily tear video games apart for all their secrets in half an hour, there were some ridiculous rumors to be found, especially centered around Pokemon Red and Blue.
 This page covers the phenomenon quite handily; one caveat is that it sometimes seems to go down, but since it's just a static page you can pop the url into the wayback machine and you should be all set.